-Post surgery this entails closely following your surgeons advice and engaging as soon as possible with a Physiotherapist and Occupational Therapist if required.
-There is also now growing support for individuals to engage in pre operative muscle strengthening and conditioning programmes (prehabilitation) for 2-6 weeks prior to surgery to counteract the loss of muscle size, strength and function thats occurs after surgery and bed rest in hospital.
+Post surgery this entails closely following your surgeon's advice and engaging as soon as possible with a Physiotherapist and/or an Occupational Therapist if required.
+There is also now growing support for individuals to engage in pre-operative muscle strengthening and conditioning programmes (prehabilitation) for 2-6 weeks prior to surgery to counteract the loss of muscle size, strength and function thats occurs after surgery and bed rest in hospital.

 The good news is that Fit For Life can provide all the support and expertise you or a loved one needs to maxmise your recovery back to your optimum health and physical fitness.

-Some of the more common surgeries that patients require our assistance are listed below.
+Some of the more common surgeries that Fit For Life can provide full pre-and post operative services are listed below.

 Where does this service take place?

-We can deliver this service at a location of your choice whether that is in your own home, a respite facility or at our Clinic in Sandyford Dublin 18 or one of our regional centres.
+We can deliver this service at a location of your choice whether that is in your own home, a respite facility, Nursing home or at our Clinic in Sandyford Dublin 18 or one of our regional centres.

 Confirm Appointment & Cost